 If you are interested in purchasing one of our shared ownership homes, you will first need to register with us.
 Please visit moathomes.co.uk where you can apply and also find details of the homes we have for sale.
 You can also follow us on Twitter @lovemoathomes.
-We also advertise our homes for sale on sharetobuy.com.
+We advertise our homes for sale on the following websites - sharetobuy.com and keaze.com.